prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 |  KPWR   |  105.9  |  77.9   | Hip-hop |
 |  KROQ   |  106.7  |  78.7   | Alternative |

+## Drawbacks
+The main drawback of using a band expander is that we're trying to get a radio that can receive 14 MHz of spectrum to receive 20 MHz of spectrum.
+In this way, I guess it _technically_ does expand the available FM bands.
+However, in practice, it's more likely to create frequency collisions that reduce the number of stations you can hear clearly.

-And, based on [Radio Locator](https://radio-locator.com/cgi-bin/locate?select=city&city=Los%20Angeles&state=CA) data, these are all of the potential conflicts in Los Angeles:
+For exmaple, based on [Radio Locator](https://radio-locator.com/cgi-bin/locate?select=city&city=Los%20Angeles&state=CA) data, these are all of the potential conflicts in Los Angeles:

 | Freq | Station 1 | Station 2 | Conflicting Formats |
 |:-------:|:-------:|:-------:|:-------:|